 We have organised a number of very successful events and hosted academics such as Banu Bargu, Zygmunt Bauman, Michael Dillon, Costas Douzinas, Derek Gregory, Sophie Harman, Naeem Inayatullah, Uma Kothari, Debbie Lisle, Sergei Prozorov, and Olivia Rutazibwa.

 The cluster is also home to a large, vibrant and intellectually engaging PhD community.
 In conjunction with our PhD students, we also provide a forum for education and career training.

-We are committed to produce internationally leading work in these areas (and beyond) and to do so:
+We are committed to producing internationally leading work by:

-- by fostering interdisciplinarity with other cogent disciplines/departments within the university, nationally and internationally;
+- fostering interdisciplinarity with other cogent disciplines/departments within the University, nationally and internationally;

-- by strengthening and building new individual and collective networks with relevant individuals nationally and internationally;
+- strengthening and building individual and collective networks with relevant individuals nationally and internationally;

-- collaborate internally and externally on projects and funding applications;
+- collaborating internally and externally on projects and funding applications;

-- provide a supportive peer-review process through cluster seminar series
+- providing a supportive peer-review process through cluster seminar series;

-- seek links with external stake holders, NGOs, activists and other enterprises who we identify as beneficiary of out knowledge/research;
+- linking with external stakeholders, NGOs, activists and other enterprises who we identify as a beneficiary of our research;

-- commit to the strengthening of the postgraduate community and provide appropriate training for future academics.
+- committing to the strengthening of the postgraduate community and offering training for future academics.